python/cpython/Doc/extending/extending.rst

    }

 Note that the Python name for the exception object is :exc:`spam.error`.
-The :cfunc:`PyErr_NewException` function may create a class with the base class being :exc:`Exception` (unless another class is passed in instead of *NULL*), described in :ref:`bltin-exceptions`.
+The :c:func:`PyErr_NewException` function may create a class with the base class being :exc:`Exception` (unless another class is passed in instead of *NULL*), described in :ref:`bltin-exceptions`.

-Note also that the :cdata:`SpamError` variable retains a reference to the newly created exception class; this is intentional!
-Since the exception could be removed from the module by external code, an owned reference to the class is needed to ensure that it will not be discarded, causing :cdata:`SpamError` to become a dangling pointer.
+Note also that the :c:data:`SpamError` variable retains a reference to the newly created exception class; this is intentional!
+Since the exception could be removed from the module by external code, an owned reference to the class is needed to ensure that it will not be discarded, causing :c:data:`SpamError` to become a dangling pointer.
 Should it become a dangling pointer, C code which raises the exception could cause a core dump or other unintended side effects.